 Her face was filled with sorrow and pain her eyes tightly shut.
 The Shopkeeper leaned down into Rose’s ear.
 “It only happened to you once,” he said as he smiled, she turned her head away from him, not wanting to be around him.

 “Can we please continue,” Henry said in more of a command than a question.
 He sounded annoyed.
 The Shopkeeper snapped out of his daze.
 He quickly nodded.
 He turned around, the leash tugged on Rose’s collar.
 She was too caught up thinking about the disciplining room and she nearly stumbled as he pulled harder on it.
 They all walked.

 They entered the back room.
 “Would you like any other accessories?”
-The Shopkeeper motioned his hands at a wall that had leashes, collars, muzzles, and even whips.
+The Shopkeeper motioned his hands at a wall that had leashes, collars, and muzzles.
 There were other nicknacks too.

 Henry put his finger under her chin, tilting her head up.
 “These won’t be necessary, correct?”
 She quickly shook her head, no. He nodded and went to the wall, picking out a lapis lazuli colored collar that had gold swirls on it making the blue pop, the same design was on the leash.
 “Just these,” Henry said as he gave them to the Shopkeeper.